newsletter-glue/newsletter-glue/readme.txt

 = Does this just send plain text?
 What if I want a custom design? =

-You can customise your newsletter design by adding custom CSS in the Settings.
-Go to Newsletter Glue > Settings > Custom CSS.
+You can customise your newsletter design with the Newsletter Theme Designer.
+Go to Newsletter Glue > Settings > Newsletter Theme Designer.
+You can also add custom CSS in the Settings.

 The CSS you add here will show up in the emails you send, but not in your blog posts.

-To learn more about adding custom CSS to your email newsletter, [head here](https://docs.newsletterglue.com/article/13-custom-css-email).
+To learn more about adding custom CSS to your email newsletter, [head here](https://docs.newsletterglue.com/article/17-newsletter-theme-designer).

 = What if I don't want to publish my full post as a newsletter? =